vegaprotocol/documentation/docs/api/vega-wallet/how-to/bootstrap-wallet-service.md

     vega wallet network import --force --from-file <CONFIG_FILE> --home <WALLET_PATH>
     ```

+## 7. Get long-lived token
-7. If you need to **obtain a long lived token** for testing purposes, do the following:
+If you need to obtain a long lived token for testing purposes, do the following:

     a.
 Initialise the API token with the following command: